Uptime Tests

 }

 • poller_group: This field is used to define a different group of uptime tests.
-All the gateways that have the same poller_group, will be candidate to be elected as the master of its group.
+All the gateways that have the same poller_group, will be candidate to be elected as the primary Gateway of its group.
 This could be useful if you are running uptime tests in a segmented or sharded group of Tyk instances.

 • enable_uptime_analytics: Tyk supports the recording of the data that is generated by the uptime tests, these can then be tabulated in the dashboard.
 Set to true to enable uptime analytics.
 However, since uptime tests run constantly, they can generate large amounts of data, for some users who do not wish to manage this data, they can disable it by setting this value to false.